 Overconfidence, Information Diffusion, and Mispricing Persistence

-Keywords: overconfidence, information diffusion, bubbles, short-sale constraints, momentum, value, mispricing
+Keywords: overconfidence, information diffusion, short-sale constraints, momentum, value, mispricing

 JEL Classification: G02, G12, G14